-Royal Liverpool will host The Open for the 13th time in 2023, nine years on from its most recent staging of the Championship.
+Royal Liverpool hosts The Open for the 13th time in 2023, nine years on from its most recent staging of the Championship.

 The venue’s 12 previous Opens have delivered a dozen different Champion Golfers, with many of them claiming wins of huge historical significance.